-- Purpose of the transactions, which must be limited to the achievement of the investment objective: - cash management - ☑ optimisation of the UCITS' income and performance
+Types of transactions and description of all operations that must be limited to the achievement of the investment objective:

-- I possible contribution to the leverage effect of the UCITS - kedging of short positions through securities borrowings up to a limit of 10%.
+- optimisation of the UCITS' income and performance; - possible contribution to the overexposure of the UCITS.

-Repurchase and reverse repurchase agreements, sell and buy back and buy and sell back transactions are primarily used for cash management purposes and to maximise the UCITS' income (reverse repurchase agreements and buy and sell backs when cash levels are high, and repurchase agreements and sell and buy back agreements when cash is needed).
+Repos and reverse repos, sell and buy back and buy and sell back transactions are primarily used to manage cash and optimise the UCITS' income (reverse repos and buy and sell back in the case of surplus cash, repos and sell and buy back when cash is needed).